Cheek Enhancement Surgery Cost and Procedure Guide

 - Previous surgeries.

-Your surgeon will also examine your face and take photos of them for your medical records.
-They will then present you with your treatment options.
+The surgeon will also examine the patient's face and take photos of them for the medical records.
+They will then present procedure options.
 The surgeon will base these options on:

-- The best surgical approach to the problem you have expressed
+- The best surgical approach to the problem the patient has expressed

 - The amount of volume to be added to the cheeks

-It is very important that you fully understand the procedure.
-This consultation provides you the opportunity to discuss any feelings you have about the surgery, and ask any questions you may have.
-We recommend that you ask your surgeon these questions:
+It is very important that patients fully understand the procedure.
+This consultation provides the opportunity to discuss any feelings the patient has about the surgery, and ask any questions such as:

 - Do you think that what I want to achieve from surgery is realistic?